ramyamut/ramyamut.github.io/_pages/cv.md

 nav: true
 nav_order: 4
 cv_pdf: resume.pdf
-description: This is a description of the page.
-You can modify it in 'pages/_cv.md'.
-You can also change or remove the top pdf download button.
+description: A description of my educational background and work experience.
+Click on the pdf icon to view a copy of my full CV.
 ---